CoLRev-Environment/search-query/README.md

 The package was developed as part of Bachelor's theses:

+- Fleischmann, T. (2025).
+Advances in literature search queries: Validation and translation of search strings for EBSCO host.
+Otto-Friedrich-University of Bamberg.
+- Geßler, A. (2025).
+Design of an Emulator for API-based Academic Literature Searches.
+Otto-Friedrich-University of Bamberg.
+- Schnickmann, K. (2025).
+Validating and Parsing Academic Search Queries: A Design Science Approach.
+Otto-Friedrich-University of Bamberg.
+- Eckhardt, P. (2025).
+Advances in literature searches: Evaluation, analysis, and improvement of Web of Science queries.
+Otto-Friedrich-University of Bamberg.
 - Ernst, K. (2024).
 Towards more efficient literature search: Design of an open source query translator.
 Otto-Friedrich-University of Bamberg.

 ## Not what you are looking for?